 How does four stroke Work?

-Valves open and close as engine moves through the cycle.
+Valves – Rockers open and close valves as the engine moves through the cycle.

 What Is A Shear key?